gaogaotiantian/viztracer/README.md

 ### Inline

-Sometimes the command line may not work as you expected, or you do not want to profile the whole script.
-You can manually start/stop the profiling in your script as well.
+You can also manually start/stop VizTracer in your script as well.

 ```python
 from viztracer import VizTracer